 Environment Canada recently issued amendments to the Regulations Designating Physical Activities, which list certain projects that may require a federal environmental assessment under the Canadian Environmental Assessment Act, 2012 (CEAA 2012).
 The amendments, among other things, designate certain new projects as subject to CEAA 2012, such as certain projects involving the drilling, testing and abandonment of offshore exploratory wells.
 The amendments also revise the existing designations for certain other projects, including the designation of pipeline projects regulated by the National Energy Board (NEB) such that all pipeline projects requiring certificate approval from the NEB will be subject to CEAA 2012.

-For further information, please see the ASTM website.
+For more information, please see Environment Canada’s website.